 Blazing Swan will try to assist you where we can and provide as much information to help you bring the gift of your camp to Blaze.
-If you are unable to find information from the Theme Camp Hub on Facebook please email us your questions.
+If you have any questions, please email your questions to firstname.lastname@example.org.

 Read below for information on bringing your own Theme Camp to Blazing Swan.

 New for Blazing Swan 2019

 Blazing Swan will be issuing grants to Theme Camps.
 Grants will be in the form of cash to help you realise your camp with assistance from Blazing Swan.

 As you are hopefully already aware, Jilakin Rock City operates as a construction site prior to gate-open and after gate-close.
 At those times, Theme Camp and Artwork (TCA) Leads are responsible for ensuring their work crews operate on-site in accordance with Worksafe requirements.